-Song leader, leader of the choir.
-The principal church in a diocese.
-Covered dish of water on the side of the tabernacle or on the credence table, which is used by the Priest, Deacon or extraordinary ministers of the Eucharist to wash their fingers after distributing Communion.
-A large glass pitcher, which holds the wine.
 A building or part of another building used for divine worship; a portion of a church set aside for the celebration of Mass or for some special devotion.
-The correct term for the bottles that contain the holy oils.
-The outer most garments worn by the Celebrant (main Priest) at Mass.
 The carpeted pathway between the pews, usually referring to the center aisle through which the entrance procession makes its way to the sanctuary.
 A long, black, close fitting garment that reaches the heels.
-A metal vessel with a perforated cover and suspended by chains, in which incense is burned.
-It is used at some Masses, Benediction of the Blessed Sacrament and other liturgical functions.
-Also called a Thurible. (also aumbry) The place where the ampullae containing the holy oils are stored.
-A large open container that burns coals and incense.
-Usually only used once or twice a year at important Holy Days. is higher than a priest, he's like their boss.
-He has the authority to ordain priests.
-This authority is given to him by the Pope.
 A cloth covering used to used to hide the chalice and paten up to the offertory and after Communion.
 It is selected by the liturgical color for the service.
 The table upon which the Sacrifice of the Mass is offered and celebrated.
 The vessel used at Mass to contain the wine, which becomes the Blood of Christ at the consecration.
-A vessel or device used for sprinkling holy water.
-The ordinary type is a metallic rod with a bulbous tip that absorbs the water and discharges it at the motion of the user's hand.
-Often a branch of evergreen is used.
-Also known as the Holy Water Sprinkler.
 The book which contains the Gospel readings The cloth covering an Altar.
-Rung during the consecration of the Mass. is a high church official ranking next in line to the Pope.
-He assists and advises the Pope, consecrates Bishops and elects the Pope.
+Rung during the consecration of the Mass.
 The place from which the scriptures are read during the Mass.
-The bowl or pail used to carry holy water during sprinkling.
-Also known as the bucket.
 A stand with a basin or pool containing water in the area of church where Baptism takes place. blessed on the previous Sunday of the Passion are placed on the foreheads of the faithful on Ash Wednesday to remind them to do works of penance, especially during the season of Lent, and that they are dust and unto dust will return.
 Ashes are a sacramental.

-Confessionals Dalmatic Congregation Cry Rooms Cincture

-Cruet Chrism Decanter Crosier Fast

-Deacon Elevation Ciborium Creed Сир

-Clergy Consecration of the Mass Eucharistic Minister Communion Cups Finger Bowl and Towel
+Confessionals Elevation Congregation Cry Rooms Creed Cruet Consecration of the Mass Ciborium Credence Table Communion Cups Deacon Finger Bowl and Towel Eucharistic Minister Сир

-Concelebrant Corporal Соре Credence Table

-The proper vestments for a Deacon although it is common for a Deacon to just wear an cassock and stole.
-It differs from a chasuble in that it has sleeves and the chasuble doesn't.
-It usually matches the Priest's chasuble.
 Used for the rite before Eucharistic prayer.
-Other Priests who celebrate the Mass alongside the main Priest (Celebrant).
 The action by which the bread and wine become the Body and Blood of Christ during the Mass.
-The bishop's staff, symbolic of his pastoral office, responsibility and authority; used at liturgical functions.
-The long, cape like vestment worn by ministers during processions and other liturgical functions.
-It is closed with a metal clasp (morse) and has an additional piece of cloth in the back as a vestigial hood.
 Someone who has been ordained into the DIACONATE - the minister of the Gospel and the Cup.
 They can preside at many of our sacraments.
 The name comes from the Greek work for service.
-A large wine pitcher.
 Goblets used for distribution of Holy Communion.
 The raising of the host and chalice after consecration at Mass for adoration by the faithful.
 A profession of faith.
 Examples are the Apostles Creed and the Nicene Creed that's recited at Mass.
 The small glass jugs that hold the water (and sometimes wine) used in the Mass.
-Eating only a small amount of (or no) food.
-Offered as a personal sacrifice.
-Men ordained to holy orders and commissioned for sacred ministries and assigned to pastoral and other duties for the service of the people and the Church.
 A person who is specially conferred by the Bishop to assist the priest in giving communion.
 They also can bring communion to people who are sick at home or in the hospital.
 The collective name for the people who form a parish.
-All the other vessels that hold the wine/Precious Blood which are not the orr usually gold colored.
+All the other vessels that hold the wine/Precious Blood which are not the ornate chalice, usually gold colored.
 The room on the side of the vestibule where babies and toddlers are taken when they are being noisy.
-The rope or cord belt that the Priest/Deacon use with the cassock.
-A square piece of linen upon which is placed the paten and chalice during the Mass.
 The table to the left side of our sanctuary on which is placed the cups, chalice, ciboria, cruets, lavabo bowl and towel, and other objects used during the Mass.
-A mixture of olive oil and balsam (or balm), that is consecrated by a bishop at the Chrism Mass on Holy Thursday for use in liturgical anointing: Baptism, Confirmation, Holy Orders, the blessing of an Altar.
 The two rooms on either side of the back of the nave where the Sacrament of Reconciliation is celebrated.
 The metal vessel that holds the hosts.